Youssoupha Fall

-Youssoupha Birima Fall (born January 12, 1995) is a Senegalese-French professional basketball player.
-He is currently playing for ASVEL Basket of the French LNB Pro A and the EuroLeague.
+Youssoupha Birima Fall (born January 12, 1995) is a Senegalese professional basketball player for FC Barcelona of the Liga ACB and the EuroLeague.

-Career
+Professional career

 Fall attended the Seeds Academy in Thiès, Senegal, before joining the youth ranks of French team Le Mans Sarthe Basket in 2012.

+Le Mans Sarthe (2014–18)

-He made his debut on Le Mans’ men's team during the 2014–15 season.
+He made his debut on Le Mans’ men's team during the 2014-15 season.
 In 2015, he was named to the "Cinq All Star Espoirs", the all-first team of the French development league, after averaging 12.6 points, 12.0 rebounds and 2.1 blocks per contest during the 2014-15 campaign.

 An early entry candidate for the 2016 NBA draft, he later withdrew his name from the list.
 He was sent on loan to LNB Pro B side Poitiers Baskets 86 for the 2016–17 season.
+In his last year with Le Mans, the 2017-18 season, Fall won his first French championship.

+Baskonia (2018–21)

 On July 17, 2018, he signed a four-year deal with Kirolbet Baskonia of the Spanish Liga ACB and the EuroLeague.
 On August 9, 2018, Baskonia loaned him to SIG Strasbourg for the 2018–19 season.
+Fall was part of Baskonia's championship winning team in the 2019-20 ACB season, but he would miss the Final Four due to injury.
 On August 15, 2021, Fall officially parted ways with the Basque club.

-He signed with ASVEL Basket on loan one day later.
+ASVEL Basket (2021–24)

+Fall signed with ASVEL Basket on August 16, 2021.
+Fall's contract with ASVEL was extended with two more years on July 19, 2022, after having helped the Lyon-based team win the 2021-22 LNB Pro A.

+FC Barcelona (2024–present)

+On July 31, 2024, Fall was announced as a new FC Barcelona player, signing a one year deal with the Catalans.
+During the 2024-25 season, his role in the team grew as the Barcelona roster was plagued with injuries.
+Barcelona announced Fall would be leaving the team as his contract expired on June 30, 2025.
+However, the board reversed the decision and Fall signed a one season contract extension on August 19, 2025.